PathologyDataScience/HistomicsML2/docs/data-import.rst

 Next steps
 ==========

-Refer to the :ref:`system overivew <system-overview>` to see more details on the roles of the dataset creation, database, and server containers.
+Refer to the :ref:`system overview <system-overview>` to see more details on the roles of the dataset creation, database, and server containers.